Hwarang: Disbandment

-Organization and Training
+Organization and training

 There was never just one Hwarang group at a time.
-During King Jinpyeong’s reign, there were reportedly over seven such groups simultaneously.
+During King Jinpyeong’s reign, there were reportedly over seven such groups simultaneously, though it is not known whether each Hwarang group originally had a distinctive name.
 A central leader known as the Hwaju (花主) may have coordinated them.
 Each group was composed of one Hwarang, a few monks, and numerous nangdo followers — sometimes up to a thousand.
 The Hwarang, chosen from among aristocratic youths for their handsome appearance, virtue, and sociability, served as the charismatic leader.
 A Tang envoy, Gu Yin, visiting in 768, wrote in Records of the Kingdom of Silla (Xinluo Guoji): “Among the noble sons, those of beautiful appearance were chosen, powdered, and finely dressed, and called Hwarang.
 All people of the country revered them.”
 The monks within the group, like Wolmyeongsa, composed hymns and assisted in rituals, acting as spiritual and intellectual guides.
 The nangdo were likely drawn mainly from the six urban divisions of Gyeongju, including both noble and common backgrounds — possibly from the 1st to 6th dupum (bone-ranks), indicating a wide social range.
 The Hwarangdo was therefore not bound by hereditary or clan ties but was a voluntary association united by shared purpose.

-Training typically lasted three years, as with Kim Yusin.
+Training typically lasted three years.
 Most members were between 15 and 18 years old.
 They traveled to sacred sites such as Mt.
 Namsan, Mt.
 Geumgang, and Mt.
 Jiri to cultivate patriotism and moral discipline, while also studying geography.
-Solitary meditation and ascetic experiences were common — Kim Yusin fasted and prayed in mountain caves, seeking spiritual transformation.
+Solitary meditation and ascetic experiences were common — Kim Yusin for instance fasted and prayed in mountain caves, seeking spiritual transformation.
 Such practices reflected shamanistic beliefs that divine will, especially that of mountain spirits, governed human and national destiny.
 The moral code of the Hwarang was later formalized as the Five Secular Precepts (Sesok ogye) by the Buddhist monk Won’gwang: loyalty, filial piety, trustworthiness, courage, and restraint in killing.
 Among these, loyalty and faithfulness were paramount — virtues needed during the century-long crises of unification.

 Bonded by shared vows and rigorous training, Hwarang ties were intensely personal.
 Some, like Sadaham and Mugwanrang, even pledged death-companionship (sau, 死友).
 When Mugwanrang died, Sadaham grieved himself to death.

 Their loyalty to one another was so strong that they sometimes took justice into their own hands against anyone who wronged a fellow member.